 #7.
 Don’t underestimate the power of timing

-When it comes to SMS Marketing, the timing makes all the difference.
+When it comes to text messaging for business, the timing makes all the difference.
 Take advantage of the immediacy of text messages.

 Suppose you want to invite customers to your store launch.
 You could text them a day in advance and they would make it.
 Why?
 Because 90% of SMS are read within the first 3 minutes.